Tank destroyer battalion (United States): Vehicles

-The experience of employing the M3 GMC, M6 and M10 in North Africa all fed into the plans for the next generation tank destroyer, which eventually saw service as the M18, nicknamed the "Hellcat".
+The experience of employing the M3, M6, and M10 GMCs in North Africa all fed into the plans for the next generation tank destroyer, which eventually saw service as the M18, nicknamed the "Hellcat".
 It was equipped with a newly designed 76 mm gun—firing the same shell (from a different cartridge case) as that on the M10—mounted on an all-new chassis.
 This new design allowed it to be ten tonnes lighter than the M10, which allowed for a remarkable road speed of over 50 mph.
 However, it was still lightly armored—indeed, it had only half the armor of the M10—and suffered many of the survivability problems of its predecessors.
 The M18 began to see service in mid-1944.

 The final tank destroyer to enter service was the M36.
 This was a development of the M10 hull with a new turret mounting a 90 mm high-velocity gun, the most powerful anti-tank weapon which would be carried by American forces in Europe.
 A prototype was originally constructed in 1942, as an experiment, and the design was standardized in June 1944.
 In July, the European command requested that all M10 battalions be converted to M36s, and the first vehicles reached the front lines in September.
 It proved more than capable of countering heavy tanks – it was recorded as disabling a Panther tank at 3,200 yards – and its roots in the M10 meant that it possessed greater survivability than the M18.
 A modification of the M18 upgunned to 90mm was never approved for series production.